 We went to his yard to view the van.
 As well as eBay, he was also listing the van on his own website.

 He had all the paperwork for Dolly 3 and we even did a CRiS check whilst we were there.
-Head over to this post to find out more about CRiS registrations and why it’s important to check..
+I’ve written another post about CRiS registrations and why it’s important to check..